PragathiC/awscodestar/README.md

 Welcome to the AWS CodeStar sample web service
-Making changes to trigger CI
+Making changes to trigger CI & paralleljob
 ==============================================

 This sample code helps get you started with a simple Python web service using